Show your love for the Ocean – #BreakUpWithPlastic

 Ditch single-use plastic and commit to a love story that lasts

-Recent statistics have confirmed that Ireland is one of the top plastic waste producers in the European Union and over a third of all produced plastic, such as straws, shopping bags or bottles, is used only once and then discarded.
+Recent statistics have confirmed that Ireland is one of the top plastic waste producers in the European Union [Source] and over a third of all produced plastic, such as straws, shopping bags or bottles, is used only once and then discarded.

 In recent decades, global plastics production has grown exponentially, because of its versatility and low production cost that have made it one of the most widely used materials of modern times.

-With the #BreakUpWithPlastic initiative, we are raising further awareness about the global issue of plastic pollution and ask people to stop opting for single-use plastic.
-Ireland has some of the most diverse and spectacular coastlines in the world.
-However, excessive use of plastic is not only damaging its image and polluting Irish oceans and seas, but it is also threatening our marine wildlife and people’s health.
+Ireland has some of the most diverse and spectacular coastlines in the world, however, excessive use of plastic is not only damaging and polluting Irish oceans and seas, but it is also threatening our marine wildlife and people’s health.

 The good news is – there is a solution to this crisis!